-All University of Sydney resources are available to Sydney researchers free of charge.
-The use of the SIH services including the Artemis HPC and associated support and training warrants acknowledgement in any publications, conference proceedings or posters describing work facilitated by these services.

-The continued acknowledgment of the use of SIH facilities ensures the sustainability of our services.
+- All University of Sydney resources are available to researchers free of charge.
+The use of the SIH services including the Artemis HPC and associated support and training warrants acknowledgement in any publications, conference proceedings or posters describing work facilitated by these services. - The continued acknowledgment of the use of SIH facilities ensures the sustainability of our services.

-Suggested wording:
+Suggested wording for use of workshops and workflows: